-Section 611.325 Microbiological Contaminantsa) The
+Section 611.325 Microbiological Contaminants

-- a) Until March 31, 2016, the MCL is based on the presence or absence of total coliforms in a sample, rather than coliform density. - For a supplier that collects at least 40 samples per month, if no more than 5.0 percent of the samples collected during a month are total coliform-positive, the supplier is in compliance with the MCL for total coliforms. - 2) For a supplier that collects fewer than 40 samples per month, if no more than one sample collected during a month is a total coliform-positive, the supplier is in compliance with the MCL for total coliforms.b) Any - Until March 31, 2016, any fecal coliform-positive repeat sample or E. coli-positive repeat sample, or any total coliform-positive repeat sample following a fecal coliform-positive or E. coli-positive routine sample, constitutes a violation of the MCL for total coliforms.
+- 1) For a supplier that collects at least 40 samples per month, if no more than 5.0 percent of the samples collected during a month are total coliformpositive, the supplier is in compliance with the MCL for total coliforms. - 2) For a supplier that collects fewer than 40 samples per month, if no more than one sample collected during a month is a total coliform-positive, the supplier is in compliance with the MCL for total coliforms. - b) Any-Until March 31, 2016, any fecal coliform-positive repeat sample or E. colipositive repeat sample, or any total coliform-positive repeat sample following a fecal coliform-positive or E. coli-positive routine sample, constitutes a violation of the MCL for total coliforms.
 For purposes of the public notification requirements in Subpart V of this Part, this is a violation that may pose an acute risk to health. - c) Beginning April 1, 2016, a supplier is in compliance with the MCL for E. coli for samples taken under the provisions of Subpart AA of this Part, unless any of the conditions identified in subsections (c)(1) through (c)(4) of this Section occur.
-For purposes of the public notification requirements in Subpart V of this Part, violation of the MCL may pose an acute risk to health. - 1) The supplier has an E. coli-positive repeat sample following a total coliform-positive routine sample.

-- 2) The supplier has a total coliformpositive coliform-positive repeat sample following an E. coli-positive routine sample. - 3) The supplier fails to take all required repeat samples following an E. coli-positive routine sample. - 4) The supplier fails to test for E. coli when any repeat sample tests positive for total coliform. - A-Until March 31, 2016, a supplier must determine compliance with the MCL for total coliforms in subsections (a) and (b) of this Section for each month in which it is required to monitor for total coliforms.
-Beginning April 1, 2016, a supplier must determine compliance with the MCL for E. coli in subsection (c) of this Section for each month in which it is required to monitor for total coliforms. - dec) BATs for achieving compliance with the MCL for total coliforms in subsections (a) and (b) of this Section and for achieving compliance with the maximum contaminant level for E. coli in subsection (c) of this Section are the following: - Protection of wells from fecal contamination by coliforms by appropriate placement and construction; - Maintenance of RDC throughout the distribution system; - Proper maintenance of the distribution system including appropriate pipe replacement and repair procedures, main flushing programs, proper operation and maintenance of storage tanks and reservoirs, cross_connection control, and continual maintenance positive water pressure in all parts of the distribution system; - 4) Filtration and disinfection of surface water, as described in Subpart Subparts B, R, X, and Z of this Part, or disinfection of groundwater groundwater, as described in Subpart S of this Part, using strong oxidants such as chlorine, chlorine dioxide, or ozone; or - For systems using groundwater, compliance with the wellhead protection program, after USEPA approves the program.
+For purposes of the public notification requirements in Subpart V of this Part, violation of the MCL may pose an acute risk to health. - 1) The supplier has an E. coli-positive repeat sample following a total coliform-positive routine sample. - 2) The supplier has a total coliform-positive repeat sample following an E. coli-positive routine sample. - 3) The supplier fails to take all required repeat samples following an E. colipositive routine sample. - 4) The supplier fails to test for E. coli when any repeat sample tests positive for total coliform. - ed) A-Until March 31, 2016, a supplier must determine compliance with the MCL for total coliforms in subsections (a) and (b) of this Section for each month in which it is required to monitor for total coliforms.
+Beginning April 1, 2016, a supplier must determine compliance with the MCL for E. coli in subsection (c) of this Section for each month in which it is required to monitor for total coliforms. - de) BATs for achieving compliance with the MCL for total coliforms in subsections (a) and (b) of this Section and for achieving compliance with the maximum contaminant level for E. coli in subsection (c) of this Section are the following: - 1) Protection of wells from fecal contamination by coliforms by appropriate placement and construction;

-f) USEPA has identified, pursuant to 42 USC 300g-1, the technology, treatment techniques, or other means available identified in subsection (e) of this Section as affordable technology, treatment techniques, or other means available to suppliers serving 10,000 or fewer people for achieving compliance with the MCL for total coliforms in subsections (a) and (b) of this Section and for achieving compliance with the MCL for E. coli in subsection (c) of this Section.
+- 2) Maintenance of RDC throughout the distribution system; - Proper maintenance of the distribution system including appropriate pipe replacement and repair procedures, main flushing programs, proper operation and maintenance of storage tanks and reservoirs, cross connection control, and continual maintenance positive water pressure in all parts of the distribution system; - 4) Filtration and disinfection of surface water, as described in Subpart Subparts B, R, X, and Z of this Part, or disinfection of groundwaterr groundwater, as described in Subpart S of this Part, using strong oxidants such as chlorine, chlorine dioxide, or ozone; or - 5) For systems using groundwater, compliance with the wellhead protection program, after USEPA approves the program. - techniques, or other means available identified in subsection (e) of this Section as affordable technology, treatment techniques, or other means available to suppliers serving 10,000 or fewer people for achieving compliance with the MCL for total coliforms in subsections (a) and (b) of this Section and for achieving compliance with the MCL for E. coli in subsection (c) of this Section.